simonwardjones/simonwardjones.co.uk/content/posts/gradient_boosted_decision_trees.md

 Suppose our iterative model was $\hat{y}_i = F_m(x_i)$ where the $\hat{y}_i$ directly represented the probability $x_i$ is in class 1. i.e. $P(x_i \in C_1)$ where $C_1$ represents class 1.

-Then the delta model doesn't make sense as we would be directly adding to a probability value.
+In this case the delta model doesn't make sense as we would be directly adding to a probability value.
 As in logistic regression it is often the case to fit the model to a transformation of probability.

 We define a model
 $$